iamhsa/pkenv/README.md

 $ pkenv install latest
 $ pkenv install latest:^0.12
 ```

+If shasum is present in the path, pkenv will verify the download against Hashicorp's published sha256 hash.
+If [keybase](https://keybase.io/) is available in the path it will also verify the signature for those published hashes using hashicorp's published public key.

 If you use [.packer-version](#packer-version), `pkenv install` (no argument) will install the version written in it.